2018 Annual Report

-Sheriff Troy D. Berry is a 25-year veteran of the Charles County Sheriff’s Office and was elected as Sheriff in 2014.
+Sheriff Troy D. Berry is a 25-year veteran of the Charles County Sheriff’s Office and was first elected as Sheriff in 2014.
+He was re-elected in 2018.
 He leads an Agency of over 650 employees and is the final authority on all matters of policy, operations, and discipline.

 Two Assistant Sheriffs are responsible for the day-to-day operations of the Agency.
 Major David Saunders serves as the Assistant Sheriff of Operations and is responsible for Patrol Operations, the Criminal Investigations Division, and the Special Operations Division.
 Mr. Brian Eley serves as the Assistant Sheriff of Administration and is responsible for the Corrections Division, the Special Services Division, the Information Services Division, the Executive Services Division, the Training Division, and the Administrative Services Division.

 The Office of Professional Responsibility (OPR) is an independent component of the CCSO and maintains the integrity of the Agency by ensuring the professional conduct of Agency personnel.
-OPR’s two functions include Internal Affairs and Standards and Audits and operate under the command of Captain Mike Almassy.
+OPR’s two functions include Internal Affairs and Standards and Audits and operate under the command of Captain Stephen Salvas.